 It has A-rated energy efficiency, is simple to use and also has two shelves.
 In addition to the formidable oven power, it also has a grill setting to add that tasty golden finish to your pasta bake.

-Cooking’s a gas with this super-simple, affordable one cavity oven.
-Kenwood’s landmark appliance serves up a brilliant energy efficiency rating, alongside a smart timer that you can use to fine-tune a precise cook or bake throughout.
+Kenwood offers a wide selection of convection ovens available for all your baking needs, and the convection oven serves up a brilliant energy efficiency rating for more savings, manual knobs with smart timer and settings that you can use to fine-tune a precise cook or bake throughout.
 What’s even more interesting is that this oven even has an electric grill – you really do get the best of both worlds.

 The flame safety feature on this oven makes it one of the safest in our list, and what’s more, you can even switch it around to run on gas bottles if you prefer.
 Not all ovens have that flexibility – a great feature!